Murrey math lines: USDJPY, USDCAD

 USDJPY, “US Dollar vs Japanese Yen”

-On H4, the quotes have broken through the 200-day Moving Average and are now below it, which indicates possible development of a downtrend.
-However, the RSI is nearing the oversold area.
-As a result, we should currently expect a bounce off 5/8 (145.31) and growth to the resistance level of 7/8 (148.43).
-The scenario can be cancelled by a downward breakaway of the support level of 5/8 (145.31), in which case the pair will continue falling and might reach 3/8 (142.18).
+On H4, the quotes are under the 200-day Moving Average, which indicates the prevalence of a downtrend.
+The RSI is testing the descending trendline.
+As a result, we should expect a test of 1/8 (139.06), a breakaway of it, and falling to the support level of 0/8 (137.50).
+The scenario can be cancelled by rising over the resistance level of 2/8 (140.62).
+In this case, the pair will continue correcting and might reach 3/8 (142.18).

-On M15, a breakaway of the upper border of VoltyChannel will increase the probability of price growth.
+On M15, a breakaway of the lower line of VoltyChannel will increase the probability of price decline.

 USDCAD, “US Dollar vs Canadian Dollar”

-The situation with USDCAD is similar.
-On H4, the quotes have broken through the 200-day Moving Average and are now below it, while the RSI is nearing the oversold area.
-In this situation, we expect a test of 3/8 (1.3549), a breakaway of it, and growth to the resistance level of 4/8 (1.3671).
-The scenario can be cancelled by a downward breakaway of the support level of 2/8 (1.3427).
-In this case, the pair will continue going down and might reach 1/8 (1.3305).
+The situation on the USDCAD chart is similar.
+On H4, the quotes are under the 200-day Moving Average, and the RSI is testing the descending trendline.
+In this circumstances, we should expect a bounce off 1/8 (1.3305) and falling to the support level of -1/8 (1.3061).
+The scenario can be cancelled by rising over the resistance level of 1/8 (1.3305).
+In this case, the pair may rise to 2/8 (1.3427).

-On M15, an additional signal confirming the price growth will be a breakaway of the upper border of VoltyChannel.
+On M15, a breakaway of the VoltyChannel lower line will be another signal for the decline.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.